zlagpacan/437_OoO/README.md

     - snoop responses are asynchronous, can be delayed
 - participates in coherence
   - must make required bus requests if core requests don't have required permissions following MOESI protocol
+  - 4-entry snoop request queue to backlog snoop requests if need to make modification but core is busy modifying
 - bus responses can be piggybacked, so a single block fetch can lead to a single cache frame fill but potentially multiple load data responses or store data writes
 - MOESI block state
   - I: no permissions